Wales at the UEFA European Championship: 1980

 UEFA Euro 1980 was the first European Championship to feature an eight-team final tournament.
 With Italy qualifying automatically as hosts, the 31 remaining participating nations were divided into seven groups, with only the winners qualifying for the finals.
 Wales were drawn into Group 7 with West Germany, Turkey and Malta.
-Despite being ordered by UEFA to play all their home matches at least 200 mi from Cardiff due to crowd trouble in the quarter-final against Yugoslavia in 1976, they took an early lead in the group with victories over Malta (7–0) and Turkey (1–0) at the Racecourse Ground in Wrexham in October and November 1978.
+Despite being ordered by UEFA to play all their home matches at least 200 mi from Cardiff due to crowd trouble in the quarter-final against Yugoslavia in 1976, they took an early lead in the group with victories over Malta (7–0) and Turkey (1–0) at the Racecourse Ground in October and November 1978.
 West Germany could only manage draws away to the same opponents in February and April 1979, and drew level on points with Wales with a 2–0 victory in Wrexham in May 1979.
 Wales pulled back ahead with a 2–0 win in Malta a month later, but a 5–1 loss to West Germany in October 1979 meant they would have to beat Turkey in their final match to keep their chances of qualification alive, with West Germany yet to play their return fixtures against Turkey and Malta.
 However, Turkey beat Wales 1–0 to overtake them at the top of the group.
 With West Germany winning both of their final games, Wales finished the group in third place on six points.